dariosanfilippo/_dariosanfilippo.github.io/_posts/2020-11-28-faust_black_belt_tilde.md

     Zavalishin's first-order zero-delay feedback lowpass diagram implemented with Faust's basic syntax.
 </div>

-As we can notice, the signal $$ (x - s) * G + s $$ repeats twice in the diagram.
+As we can notice, the signal $$ G(x - s) + s $$ repeats twice in the diagram.
 However, Faust's optimisation will make sure that the signal will be computed only once.
-Still, if we want the diagram to be closer to the original circuit, then we can write the following, copying the signal $$ (x - s) * G $$ internally to compose the necessary remaining signals:
+Still, if we want the diagram to be closer to the original circuit, then we can write the following, copying the signal $$ G(x - s) $$ internally to compose the necessary remaining signals:

 {% highlight faust linenos %}